nus-cs2103-AY2324S1/tp/docs/TempUG.md

 **Tips:**
 - Command history is only valid per session, it does not save into storage.
 - Invalid commands are also saved into command history.
-- During each successful command execution, the pointer resets again, hence pressing the up or down arrow will point and return the most recent command text.
+- During each successful command execution, the _pointer_<sup>[8](#glossary)</sup> resets again, hence pressing the up or down arrow will point and return the most recent command text.
 - Retrieved commands will replace the existing text in command box.

 </box>